tolribeiro/tolribeiro.github.io/_posts/2015-01-12-SDES-implementation-in-C.markdown

 ---
 layout: post
-title:  "Simplified DES (SDES): an implementation in C."
+title:  "Simplified DES (SDES): an implementation in C"
 description: "A simplified version of the famous encryption algorithm, DES."
 date:   2015-01-12 3:27:00
 categories: programming C criptography